AuroraEnergyResearch/aurora-amun-python-sdk/docusaurus-site/docs/Reference/parameters.md

 **Arguments**:

-- `turbineModelId` _int_ - The Id of the Turbine to use in the calculation as returned from :meth:`.AmunSession.get_turbines`.
+- `turbineModelId` _int_ - The Id of the Turbine to use in the calculation as returned from `.AmunSession.get_turbines`.
 - `latitude` _float_ - The latitude of the point (-90 to 90).
 - `longitude` _float_ - The latitude of the point (-180 to 180).